karimnaaji/live-glsl/README.md

 ## build and run

-To manually compile live-glsl, you will need to have CMake installed on your system, which you can download it from the [CMake website](https://cmake.org/download/).
+To manually compile live-glsl, you will need to have CMake installed on your system, which you can download from the [CMake website](https://cmake.org/download/).
 Once CMake is installed, you can compile live-gls with the following commands:

 ```sh
 > cmake . -Bbuild && cmake --build build